 I love a clean garage:

-- Blow the dust and debris outside and put in trash can
+- Blow the dust and debris outside and put in a trash can

 - Keep the garage doors oiled and lubricated